Contact us email@example.com

-The apartment is extremely well placed for the High Altitude Training Centre in St Moritz Bad.
-Where elite athletes can access facilities and oft passes for free.
+The apartment is also extremely well placed for the High Altitude Training Centre in St Moritz Bad.
+Where elite athletes can access facilities and lift passes for free.
 Information here

 The flat has a comfortable Living and Dining room with balcony and large windows on two sides with views of mountains and the lake.